OwenDa/portfolio-3/README.md

 <details><summary>
 Invalid Input
 </summary></br>
-Attempting to enter following values in response to their respective input requests shows an error message and prompts the user to correct the error by trying again.
+Attempting to enter the following values in response to their respective input requests shows an error message and prompts the user to correct the error by trying again.

 **Menus**
 | Request                | Invalid Value Type               | Error Message                                                   |